copperdogma/cursor-project-bootstrapper/README.md

 ---

+## Document Format and Guidance

+Each document created by the bootstrapper contains a "CRITICAL NOTES" section that:
+- Explains the purpose of the document
+- Provides format guidance
+- Indicates when to transition to the next phase
+- References required script commands for transitions

+These notes help both you and the AI maintain consistency and progress smoothly through project phases.

+---

 ## Your Role

-You’re a key collaborator in this process:
+You're a key collaborator in this process:

 - **Provide Input**: Share project details to shape requirements.
 - **Review Documents**: Approve or refine files in `/docs`.